neltex/testtasks/README.md

 Docker:
     - Docker is used to run the project in a containerized environment.
 This is deployed on ECS.
     - Dockerfile sets the base image and docker compose is used to run both the frontend and backend.
-    - However, the docker compose is a template for the users information to enter and run the project, but project can be ran locally with mysql on docker.
+    - However, the docker compose is the structure to run the project with all of its services with different images inside one container.

 CI/CD:
     - Github Actions is used for CI/CD.
-    - The workflow is triggered on push and pull requests.
-    - The workflow runs the tests and deploys the project to ECS.